Cyberdog52/hackathon/Dotnet_React/React_Frontend/README.md

 >
 > The listed things in this section are **not** part of the demo or template and therefore not covered by this documentation.
 >
-> Of course you don't have to use all NuGet packages for the corresponding library.
+> Of course you don't have to use all NPM packages for the corresponding library.